-With that in mind, here are 10 essential safety tips for roofers before setting foot on any roof and doing the important work they do:
+With that in mind, here are 10 essential safety tips for roofing companies and their crews before setting foot on any roof to do the important work they do:

 1. Wear the Right Gear

 It’s essential to wear flexible, comfortable clothing that doesn’t restrict your movement or drapes off your body.
 Don’t wear ripped clothing to avoid being snagged by a nail or any material on the roof.
-Invest in quality slip-proof, steel-toe boots, and always wear a Canadian Safety Association-approved helmet or hardhat.
+Invest in quality slip-proof, steel-toe boots, safety gloves, eye protection, and always wear a Canadian Safety Association-approved helmet or hard hat.

 2. Be Aware of the Forecast

 Roofing is hazardous work, but attempting to repair a roof in inclement or cold weather ups the ante significantly.
-Whenever possible, avoid roofing when the weather takes a turn (or is forecast to be unpleasant).
-Attempting to repair a roof in cold weather raises the risk of slips and falls, while pouring rain and howling wind can send anyone for a tumble.
+Avoid roofing whenever the weather takes a turn (or is forecast to be unpleasant).
+Attempting to repair a roof in cold weather raises the risk of slips and falls, while rain and howling wind can send anyone for a tumble.

 3. Always Wear a Harness